samaher21/Yoga-Poses-Deep-learning/README.md

 ## Data Description:

 The dataset we selected is from Keggel [**Yoga Pose Image classification dataset**](https://www.kaggle.com/shrutisaxena/yoga-pose-image-classification-dataset).
+Which contains 5 Classes Tree Pose
+Warrior1 Pose
-Which contains 107 columns and about 6000 pictures.
+Downward Dog Pose and about 6000 pictures.

 ## Tools: